amohapatra3/course-enroll-app/README.md

 ## Utilizing the cart feature

 The application allows you to add or remove courses from a cart.
-This simulates real course enrollment systems.
+This simulates a real course enrollment system.

 To use the cart, click on the **Cart** tab on the top left corner of the page.
 You can toggle between **Search** and **Cart** by clicking on either tab.